whitequark/superlinker/README.md

 ## Python?

-Although tedious, it is quite feasible to use Superlinker to build a fully self-contained Python distribution without source modifications or, in fact, touching source at all.
+Although tedious, it is possible to use Superlinker to build a fully self-contained Python distribution without source modifications or, in fact, touching source at all.
 First, link the combination of the Python executable, its dependencies, and essential modules.
 Using Alpine Linux 3.20 as the base distribution, run:

 ```
 # apk add python3